Programs

 IRH Libraries

 The IRH maintains a general library (231) and a library of current and past fellows’ publications (211).
-In addition to substantial research holdings in a variety of humanities disciplines (especially classics, medieval studies, and early modern studies), the library collection in 231 includes current periodicals such as The Chronicle of Higher Education, The New York Review of Books, and the Times Literary Supplement; books related to IRH projects; and books donated by former fellows.
+In addition to substantial research holdings in a variety of humanities disciplines (especially classics, medieval studies, and early modern studies), the library collection includes select periodicals, books related to IRH projects, and books donated from the libraries of former fellows.
 Contact Katie Apsey for access.